creamIcec/creamIcec/README.md

 -->

 # 📝Self introduction
-* programming for hobbies LOL
+* programming for life LOL
-* not master but keep going; currently learning: Minecraft Modding and creating my own mod.
+* not mastery but keep going; currently learning: Wayland Compositor & AI applications
-* Trying to learn anything cool!
-Not seriously I promise😆.
+* Trying to learn every cool thing!
+Want to be serious but maybe just kidding😆.
-* Sometimes will lose track of time so please wake me up when I'm daydreaming XD
+* Sometimes will lose track of time so please wake me up when I'm daydreaming.

 # 📚Currently Doing/Learning
-* Minecraft Modding 🛠
+* Tiling Wayland Compositor 🛠
 * Artificial Intelligence as major in uni 🤖

-# 📣You Know...
+# 📣You May be Interested...
+* Take a look at my pinned repos, they are either finished or ongoing projects.
+* Issues and Pull Requests are all-time welcome!
+Let's improve together.